nischalj10/vibewriting/docs/frameworks/Virtual Videos Questionnaire.md

 3. What are the things important for your employer?

-Understand what actually happened wrt brand manager’s objective
+Understand what actually happened wrt customer’s objective

-4. What happened, in this scene, relative to brand manager’s objectives?
+4. What happened, in this scene, relative to customer’s objectives?
 5. What was successful and what was sub-optimal?
 6. In what ways was this imperfect?
 7. So what?
 What are the “end-result consequence” of this imperfect event?